karocksjoelee/mean-ts-starter/README.md

 ```
 This allows angular-cli to compile your angular application into dist folder.

-If you need Mongo DB ( In this project , we don't ) :
+If you need Mongo DB :
 ```sh
 $ mongod
 ```